About Science Stories

 What is Science Stories?

-We have gathered a group of Denmark's best and most experienced science communicators, who all share an ambition to create a media platform for science and research.
+We have gathered a group of Denmark's best and most experienced science journalists and communicators, who all share an ambition to create a media platform for science and research.
 Our communication is based on curiosity and fascination, but we can also be critical.
 We do not do PR for science but strive to understand the fundamental knowledge and put it in perspective.

 Our programs and media products can be a natural supplement to teaching materials that are traditionally more duty-based and may be outdated in light of the rapid development within the scientific subjects.
 We strive to create journalistic products that spread themselves via social media.
 Together, we have more than 200 years of experience in communicating science.